Online onboarding - facilitating better onboarding processes

 First, create the headlines, as they give structure to the content of the onboarding training: what are the main things that should be learned during the onboarding, and which subsectors should the onboarding cover.
 When writing, answer the following questions:

-- Which employees is the onboarding meant for?
+- Which employees is the online onboarding meant for?

 - Will the training include safety, ethics or data security related instructions?